sachini1234/sachini1234/README.md

 ### Hi there, I'm sachini Thilakshika 👋
-Undergraduate of Sabaragamuwa University of Sri Lanka & following B.Sc.(hons) Computing and Information Systems in Department of Computing and Information Systems,Faculty of Applied Sciences.Studied Combined Mathematics in Advanced Level.
+Graduate of Sabaragamuwa University of Sri Lanka & following B.Sc.(hons) Computing and Information Systems in Department of Computing and Information Systems,Faculty of Applied Sciences.Studied Combined Mathematics in Advanced Level.

 Here are some ideas to get you started: